 Suggestions on How to Solve the Clues

 TIP #1: You get a detective kit (or superhero kit or secret agent package) at the start of your game.
 In it are materials to help you solve the case or save the city (depending on which adventure you are on).
 Look through the kit carefully so you know what’s inside!
 The evidence and tools you are carrying are all important.
 Also, be careful not to drop and lose any of the pieces along the way!

-TIP #2: Check out the contents of the detective kit at the start, and then do it again every once in a while to remind yourself of what you have.
-If necessary, find a park bench or piece of sidewalk, sit down for a minute and look through every detail.
+TIP #2: Don’t look at the contents of the detective kit only at the start, but also again every once in a while to remind yourself of what you have.
 Also, make sure that every member of your team knows what’s inside.
 When we did our game, at the end we found out that there were a couple of things that not everyone was aware of (which explains why we didn’t manage to solve all the clues).

-TIP #3: The game can be played with two to five players.
+TIP #6: The games can be played with teams of two to six players.
 We did it with three and it worked great.
 The more players you have though, the better your chances of one of your team members being able to think outside the box and solve the more challenging clues.

-TIP #6: At the end of your adventure you report back to where you started.
-There, an agent will check your findings, give you a score based on what you did right and explain what you did wrong.
+TIP #8: At the end of your adventure you report back to where you started.
+There, an agent or other character checks your findings, gives you a score based on what you did right and explains what you did wrong.
 It’s fun to learn what you should have done in cases where you had an incorrect answer or none at all.
 Be sure to ask if they forget to tell you everything.

 For more information about the company and its games see the Vancouver Mysteries website.